bkatsevych/youtube-mui-clone/README.md

 ## Personal notes dedicated to this project

 -   First time using Material UI in more depth
--   Applied a different approach in shortening path in imports
+-   Applied a different approach for shortening path in imports
 -   Deep dive into RapidApi